Football Index has only been around since 2015 but in that short while, it’s revolutionised the world of sports gambling.

 How do player values change in Football Index?

 Combining football and the stock market sounds like a bet-loving Football Manager fan’s dream come true.
-However, to make it a worthwhile way of betting, you need to know how your investment rises and falls – that’s where player values come in.
+However, to make it a worthwhile way of betting, you need to know how your wager goes up and down – that’s where player values come in.

 Player values change because of a range of different factors, as the creator of Football Index, Adam Cole, explains: